se4u/kbmvlsa/src/kbmvlsa/README.md

    <SimEn>      Aliases.
    <RelEN>      Names of related entities.

+5. After processing all this data we end up with ~/export/kbmvlsa/dbpedia.trecweb.hit_list.npz ~/export/kbmvlsa/dbpedia.trecweb.hit_list.pkl ~/export/kbmvlsa/dbpedia.trecweb.field_tokens.pkl
+   These files contain the counts of all the data matrices and associated metadata.

+6. The entire dataset can now be converted into different types of co-occurrence based features, using the class of composable transforms.

    All these files can be used extract features of entities, which can then be used for learning models of relevance.
 The simplest way forward will be to compute a model for (query, mvlsa) features, and to optimize it using a LeToR framework.

+6.
 For the query feature, I can use word2vec features, or MVLSA features again.

 And the shim just needs to be learnt using LeTor.